 ITV opened our rescue center on July 21, 2012 after we won a $25,000 grant from Pepsi.
 Each year, we continue to expand and increase the number of homeless animals we help.
-In 2016, we helped over 700 animals find forever homes!
+Since we formed, we have helped over 10,000 animals!
 We expect this number to continue to grow as ITV grows.

 DOES ITV PARTNER WITH OTHER RESCUES?